 - A history of rigors should raise suspicion of infection, particularly bacterial infection.
 Enquiry should be made about:

-- Symptoms suggestive of local infection, particularly respiratory infections, urinary infections, biliary disease, and gastrointestinal (GI) infections.
+- Symptoms suggestive of local infection, particularly respiratory infections, urinary infections, open wounds and possible skin infections, biliary disease, and gastrointestinal (GI) infections.

 - Recent surgical procedures.